AbhiXverse/Solidity-journey/Day 02/Ethereum 101.md

 Transaction in Ethereum:-

-- A tran is a
+- A transaction is a signed message that changes Ethereum's state
+- Transaction are created by EOAs and broadcasted to the network
+- Compone